 it, I remembered more of it.

-you're going too fast." but I didn't say anything.
-She ran strongly up the hill but near the top
+fast." but I didn't say anything.
+She ran strongly up the hill but near the top she stumbled and

-she stumbled and stopped.
-When I approached her she was bent over but it didn't look to me as
+stopped.
+When I approached her she was bent over but it didn't look to me as though she'd actually

 The trail began to run up a stream bed of granite cobbles and boulders with translucent brown water